-As with a long essay for assessment, a dissertation for the Tripos does not have to be original, but it should go beyond anything to which you can easily find answers in the standard literature.
+As with a long essay for assessment, a dissertation topic for the Tripos does not have to be original, but it should go beyond anything to which you can easily find answers in the standard literature.
 It should in large part consist of your own material, and your own arguments.
 'Your own material' can be facts that are new.
 Or, more usually, it can be facts which, although known, have been scattered across a range of sources, and not previously brought together, or at least, not brought together in the way that you will have done.
 'Your own arguments' can likewise be new.
 Or they can be arguments which have not previously been put, pressed, connected or supported in the ways that you will do.
-They can, for example, be evaluations or applications of existing arguments, showing how an established approach helps or fails to explain a specific process.